GateHubNet/redis-health/README.md

 # redis-health

 Can be used to check the health of your Redis instance.

-We use it for our Redis-in-Docker-on-Nomad environment to make sure rolling deployment of our Redis clusters are safe and without data loss
+It setups health monitoring server.

 ## Current checks